steigeec/R-SCB/README.md

 6. Maps
 - ggplot2
+- ggmap
+  - How to enable Google Maps Static API key (bring credit card - do not worry you will not be charged!)
-- simple features
+- simple features (going further)
-- leaflet

 ## Web resources